An ad-free Educational Platform Offering Access to Restored Vintage Photographs and Prints Documenting New York's Rich History.

 The company's creation led to installing electric lighting systems across New York City, demonstrating Edison's technological advancements in practical applications.
 These developments were foundational for the electrical power generation and distribution systems we rely on today.
 By 1892, the company evolved into General Electric Company (GE), maintaining a pivotal role in the electrical industry.

-1879: Sullivan & Cromwell was founded in 1879 and quickly rose to prominence in New York City's legal and financial sectors.
-The firm, initiated by Algernon Sydney Sullivan and William Nelson Cromwell, has significantly influenced major legal cases and financial dealings, enhancing NYC's stature as a global finance center.
+1879: Sullivan & Cromwell quickly rose to prominence in New York City's legal and financial sectors after its founding by Algernon Sydney Sullivan and William Nelson Cromwell in 1879.
+The firm has significantly influenced major legal cases and financial dealings, enhancing NYC's stature as a global finance center.

-From its outset, the firm's involvement in key legal and financial milestones has notably shaped both NYC's and the nation's legal framework.
-Sullivan & Cromwell's achievements have spurred economic growth and employment in NYC, solidifying its role as a pivotal legal and financial nucleus
+From its outset, Sullivan & Cromwell's involvement in key legal and financial milestones has notably shaped both NYC's and the nation's legal framework.
+The firm's achievements have spurred economic growth and employment in NYC, solidifying its role as a pivotal legal and financial nucleus.

 Frequently Asked Questions